noahdkim/AL/README.md

 # AL
-Chat bot using Python and Tkinter
+A [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) clone using Python with Tkinter.